F Forge Project Guide

 Backend Fastify 5, TypeScript, custom OpenAPI generator One server process exposes runtime API, auth bootstrap, and OpenAPI JSON.

-Persistence SQLite, structured JSON columns, file-backed wiki storage Execution and reflection records stay local-first and auditable.
+Persistence SQLite, structured JSON columns, SQLite-backed wiki storage Execution and reflection records stay local-first and auditable.

-Desktop / native Tauri 2 and Swift iOS companion Desktop shell and HealthKit import path are separate runtime surfaces.
+Desktop / native Tauri 2, Swift iOS companion, Rust Iroh bridge Desktop shell, HealthKit import, and default Iroh/QUIC companion pairing are separate runtime surfaces.

 Documentation GitHub Pages static docs + generated OpenAPI reference The public guide and API explorer stay published side by side.